-- HSE information, where it relates to Company activities will be communicated throughout the Company as it becomes available by the quickest possible means.

-- Meetings and briefing sessions will be held at all levels in the organisation.
-At a minimum these will comprise:

-- Company induction

-- Site induction

-- Safety briefings / toolbox talks

-- Pre-job / project meetings

-- Regular HSE Committee meetings

-- Annual 1:1s / staff appraisals

-- Concerns over the standards of HSE within the Company or issues relating to HSE are to be brought immediately to the attention of management

-- The Company consults with its employees on HSE matters in accordance with the Health and Safety (Consultation with Employees) Regulations 1996.

-- In the absence of elected health and safety representatives, the Company will consult staff individually or in groups on matters of health and safety.
+- HSE information, where it relates to Company activities will be communicated throughout the Company as it becomes available by the quickest possible means. - Employment of contractors or permanent staff from overseas, Rotec will follow the government guidelines upon entry to the UK including any heighted status due to pandemics.
+Those requirements will be communicated at the time of instigation. - Meetings and briefing sessions will be held at all levels in the organisation.
+At a minimum these will comprise: - Company induction - Site induction - Safety briefings / toolbox talks - Pre-job / project meetings - Regular HSE Committee meetings - Annual 1:1s / staff appraisals - Concerns over the standards of HSE within the Company or issues relating to HSE are to be brought immediately to the attention of management - The Company consults with its employees on HSE matters in accordance with the Health and Safety (Consultation with Employees) Regulations 1996. - In the absence of elected health and safety representatives, the Company will consult staff individually or in groups on matters of health and safety.